tritonmc/triton-website/docs/concepts/config.md

 Available log levels:

-- **0:** Only errors and startup messages are logged to the console.
-- **1:** Also outputs details about config initialization and other relevant information (translation count, startup time, stack traces etc).
-- **2:** Also outputs information related to reading/writing files, as well as communication with BungeeCord and a database.
-- **3:** Logs EVERYTHING.
-Only recommended for debugging purposes.
-When enabled, every translation job will be logged to the console.
+- **0:** Corresponds to INFO.
+Logs useful information, such as successfully loading configurations.
+- **1:** Corresponds to DEBUG.
+Logs more detailed information about each event.
+- **2:** Corresponds to TRACE.
+Logs every action made by the plugin.
+Useful for reporting issues, but will print a lot of information.

 ### `storage`